weseek/awesome-database-backup/README.md

 Refer to the "README" corresponding to the database you are using.

-- For mongoDB, you can use [mongodb-awesome-backup](./apps/mongodb-awesome-backup).
-See [README](./apps/mongodb-awesome-backup/README.md).
+- For mongoDB, you can use [mongodb-awesome-backup](./apps/mongodb-awesome-backup)
-- For PostgreSQL, you can use [postgresql-awesome-backup](./apps/postgresql-awesome-backup).
-See [README](./apps/postgresql-awesome-backup/README.md).
+- For PostgreSQL, you can use [postgresql-awesome-backup](./apps/postgresql-awesome-backup)
-- For MariaDB, you can use [mariadb-awesome-backup](./apps/mariadb-awesome-backup).
-See [README](./apps/mariadb-awesome-backup/README.md).
+- For MariaDB, you can use [mariadb-awesome-backup](./apps/mariadb-awesome-backup)

 ## Authenticate storage service